Published By Upzaar Team

 When you think about loyalty programs, the first thing that comes to mind is probably a punch card for your favorite local coffee shop.
-But loyalty programs don’t just exist in your local community-they can also be built into large-scale, corporate enterprises.
-As an example of this, let’s take a look at Starbucks’ loyalty program: Starbucks Rewards.
+But loyalty programs don’t just exist in your local community-they can also be built into large-scale corporate enterprises.
+As an example, let’s look at Starbucks’ loyalty program: Starbucks Rewards.

 What is Starbuck's loyalty program?

 Rewards programs are powerful tools that keep customers coming back to your business.
 Starbucks’ loyalty program, Starbucks Rewards, is an excellent example of how successful loyalty programs get customers hooked.
 The program has many benefits: it’s easy to use and understand and offers perks that bring real value to people’s lives.

 The infamous mermaid logo would find you there even if you lived under a rock.
 Starbucks is a global coffee company founded way back in 1971.
 Since then, it’s made its rounds worldwide, collecting more and more devoted customers as they successfully expand.
 You may have seen their cups plastered around the web (with customers’ names spelled quite interestingly).
 Or the newest “hacks” to try ordering on your next starbies coffee run, sending social media platforms ablaze as each new user-generated Starbucks-related video is quick to fly up the top ranks in popularity.